-Most of Volvo models key fobs use the same battery which is CR2430.
-This battery is very common and you can find it in most hardware stores, AutoZone, locksmith shop and online.
+Most Volvo model’s key fobs use the same battery which is CR2430.
+This battery is very common and you can find it in most hardware stores, AutoZone, locksmith shops, and online.
 You can order it here.

 Here is an example of a key fob battery replacement.

 Before we get into some specific information, here is some useful information you must know:

 First, if you are locked out of your car because the key fob battery is dead you can use the emergency key provided with the key to unlock the car door.